nipunarambukkanage/gpu_stable_fluids/docs/ARCHITECTURE.md

 The loop does not map buffers, read textures back to the CPU, wait for GPU completion, or create pipelines/bind groups.
 Only the per-frame uniform upload and transient encoder/pass descriptors occur in the hot path.
 On adapters exposing `timestamp-query`, one sampled frame every 30 iterations adds two timestamp writes and an asynchronous readback request; all other frames remain unchanged.

+When tracers are enabled, a one-invocation compute pass refreshes the indirect draw record before the tracer workload and render pass.
+This command data remains device-local and does not require a CPU readback.

 ## Tiled stencil execution

 Divergence, pressure, and vorticity use CUDA-style workgroup tiling.
 Each 16 × 16 workgroup stages an 18 × 18 core-plus-halo tile in `var<workgroup>` memory, reaches `workgroupBarrier()`, and then evaluates the neighbor stencil from the tile.
 This keeps the synchronization local to each workgroup while avoiding repeated global neighbor loads inside those kernels.
 See [CUDA_TO_WEBGPU.md](CUDA_TO_WEBGPU.md) for the portable API mapping and limitations.